Off-Site Plug-and-Play Prefabricated Opaque and Transparent Multi-Functional Envelope Systems: Lessons and Visions

 Hybrid “Plug-and-play” prefabricated envelop systems, that not only regulate energy gains and losses across the envelop but also actively interface with the building, integrating renewable energy production systems and storage technologies.
 They can ensure NZEB status after renovation and take into account occupant comfort requirements.
 They can be either opaque or transparent (glazing) systems such as windows, glass facades and glass roof elements.

-The five projects that take part in the workshop develop such hybrid Plug-and-Play systems.
-They come together to exchange experiences and map the technological challenges for the adoption of the developed technologies.
-The Workshop is structured around three topics: a) Overview of the technological developments achieved in each project; b) based on the project developments group active-passive-hybrid technologies in terms of their technical characteristics; c) use the technology mapping to assess the technology potential to contribute towards NZEB and positive energy targets.
+The seven projects that took part in the workshop developed such hybrid Plug-and-Play systems.
+They came together to exchange experiences and map the technological challenges for the adoption of the developed technologies.
+The workshop was structured around three topics: a) Overview of the technological developments achieved in each project; b) based on the project developments group active-passive-hybrid technologies in terms of their technical characteristics; c) use the technology mapping to assess the technology potential to contribute towards NZEB and positive energy targets.

 From the call LC-EEB-04-2020:- Industrialisation of building envelope kits for the renovation market: